omegaml/omegaml/docs/source/admin/kickstart.rst

    A single-node deployment is possible and does not require rabbitmq nor omegaweb/mysql.
 Similarly if the runtime is a Dask Distributed cluster zeroMQ instead of rabbitmq is used.
-Workers can be deployed to a Apache Spark Master node in which case a Spark cluster is presumed;
+Workers can be deployed to an Apache Spark Master node in which case a Spark cluster is presumed;
    details see below.